Pagwin-Fedora/website/content/blog/invidious_and_goals.md

 ## Why I specified but not really for getting the feeds

-As it turns out what I wanted could be better accomplished by self hosting an [Invidious](https://github.com/iv-org/invidious) instance.
-However my weird format that I had of my subs wouldn't work and I didn't want to redo filtering out channels I don't want so I decided to make a script that would make an opml file which is one of the file types that invidious could import.
+As it turns out what I wanted could be better accomplished by self-hosting an [Invidious](https://github.com/iv-org/invidious) instance.
+However, my weird format that I had of my subs wouldn't work and I didn't want to redo filtering out channels I don't want so I decided to make a script that would make an opml file which is one of the file types that invidious could import.
 To do that I wrote a rust script.
 ```rs
 use std::fs::File;
 use std::io::Read;